Written By Rick de Groot

 Step 4: Compute ISO Week Number

-1. Count the number of days between Thursday in the current week and the first Thursday of the year.
+The final step is to calculate the ISO week number.
+This involves determining the number of days between the Thursday of the current week and the first Thursday of the year, then converting that duration into weeks.

-2. Divide this number of days by 7
+2. Convert Days to Weeks: Divide the number of days by 7 to convert it into weeks.

 ISO Week =